-This list notes the number of by-elections by session since 1945-46 and also gives the results for by-elections since 2005.
+This list notes the number of by-elections by session since 1945-46 and also gives the results for by-elections since 2005.Jump to full report >>

 See the Commons briefing on UK Election Statistics: 1918–2010 for a list of all by-elections in Great Britain and Northern Ireland.

-Please send any comments or corrections to: Parliamentary Information Lists Editor, Parliament and Constitution Centre, House of Commons, SW1A 0AA.
+Please send any comments or corrections to the Parliament & Constitution Centre.
 Suggestions for new lists welcomed.